jack-bradshaw/monorepo/java/io/jackbradshaw/klu/README.md

 To reference the package directly in another Bazel workspace:

 1. Install this repository in your WORKSPACE.
-2. Reference the package in your target deps.
+2. Reference the library target in your deps.

 For example: